gzgracez/CS-109A-Final-Project/docs/conclusions.md

 ---

 # Results
+Our best model performs with an accuracy of 95.4% in the training set, and 93.0% in the test set.
 The following table summarizes the accuracies for all our models, ordered by accuracy in the test set:

 |                 Model Type                 | Train Accuracy      | Test Accuracy      |
 |--------------------------------------------|:-------------------:|:------------------:|